-Each examination is scheduled for six hours to allow for four hours of writing time and two hours of organization.
-The Graduate Secretary places each examinee alone in a room on the 9th floor that has access to a computer.
-Examinees are encouraged to bring snacks and beverages with them and are permitted breaks as they choose.
-At the end of six hours, examinees submit the floppy disks to the graduate secretary who prints copies of the exams and distributes them, without identifying marks, to the members of the appropriate examining committee.
+Each examination is scheduled for six hours, allowing for two hours of organization and four hours of writing time.
+The Graduate Secretary will assign to each examinee a room on the 9th floor that provides access to a computer.
+Examinees are encouraged to bring snacks and beverages, and may take breaks.
+When finished, examinees submit the answers in the form of an electronic file to the Graduate Secretary, who will print copies of the exams.
+Each member of the appropriate examining committee will receive a complete copy of the exam answers, without identifying marks.